Live and Work in Canada-Canada Express Entry Application

 Often the best ways of finding a short term job us simply walking into a shop, restaurant, bar or hotel and asking for the manager.
 Even if they don’t have anything at the moment, leave your CV.

-If you are travelling with any International exchange organisation they will provide advice and assistance in pre- arranging work and accommodation.
+If you are traveling with any International exchange organisation they will provide advice and assistance in pre- arranging work and accommodation.
 Their directories have listings from those who wish to employ part-time and summer staff, which helps take a lot of stress out of job hunting.

 Internships are a great opportunities to get practical training in your field of study in another country.